AlexandrosPanag/My_RPGMAKERMZ_Plugins_Repository/Fixes/UnofficialMZPatch.js/1.0.0/README.md

 ---

- ## ⚠️ DO NOT install any other performance and/or fixes since this one already includes existing one as an all-in-one package!
+ ### ⚠️ Important: Don't install other performance/fix plugins from my repositories — they're already bundled in this all-in-one package!

 ## 🔴 CRITICAL BACKUP WARNING